Banner

 Building Trust in the Cloud, Ensuring we Don't Need to Trust our Provider so Completely!

-David Wallom, Oxford e-Research Centre, University of Oxford, United Kingdom
+David Wallom, University of Oxford, United Kingdom

 Clouds for Real-Time Applications Scheduling Issues